edgedb/easy-edgedb/chapter14/index.md

 }
 ```

 Ah, of course: the `annotations: {name}` part returns the name of the _type_, which is `std::description`.
 In other words, it's a link, and the target of a link just tells us the kind of annotation that gets used.
 But we're looking for the value inside it.
+And we can see from the `@` in the output above that the value of an annotation is a link property.

-This is where `@` comes in.
-To get the value inside we write something else: `@value`.
-The `@` is used to directly access the value inside (the string) instead of just the type name.
-Let's try one more time:
+Let's try the query one more time:

 ```edgeql
 select (introspect City) {